-Hezekiah’s ability to remain steadfast in times of trouble and his devotion to a close walk with God are remarkable.
-He is an example for all who desire such faithfulness during difficult days, as well as a reminder not to forget the Lord when things go too smoothly.
+Hezekiah’s ability to remain steadfast in times of trouble and devotion to a close walk with God is remarkable.
+He is an example for all who desire such faithfulness during difficult days and a reminder not to forget the Lord when things go too smoothly.

-Hezekiah was one of the few of the Kings of Judah who was consistently aware of God’s miraculous acts in the past and His presence every day.
-He did ” what was good and right and faithful before the Lord his God.”
+Hezekiah was one of the few Kings of Judah who was consistently aware of God’s miraculous acts in the past and His presence every day.
+As a result, he did “what was good and right and faithful before the Lord his God.”

 The godliness of Hezekiah, the thirteenth King of Judah, was in direct contrast to his father’s wickedness.